Skip to main content

 Message Forwarding

-Broker consumes inbound events such as user.message from Axon and forwards them to the attached agent.
+Broker consumes inbound events from Axon and forwards them to the attached agent.
+The event_type indicates the protocol method (e.g., query for Claude, session/prompt for ACP).

 Turn Serialization